 Expected Price Trends Compared to Previous Years

 As the demand grows significantly, the prices of epoxy slightly trend higher compared to the previous years.
-The price ranges are generally around $5-12 ft square foot.
+The price ranges are generally for epoxy flooring cost per square foot is around $5-12 ft square foot.

 Cost by Finish Quality